• Home

 • Bake the cupcakes at 350 degrees Fahrenheit for 24 minutes or until the tops of the cupcakes spring back at you when carefully touched or when a toothpick inserted comes out clean.

-• Let the cupcakes cool almost completely in the pan before trying to remove them.
+• Let the cupcakes cool almost completely in the pan (about 15 minutes) before trying to remove them and placing them on a cooling rack.

-• In the large bowl of an electric mixer or using a hand held mixer, beat the softened butter or vegan baking stick until smooth and creamy.
+In the large bowl of an electric mixer or using a hand held mixer, beat the ¾ cup unsalted butter until smooth and creamy.
 About 2 minutes.

-• With the mixer on very low speed, slowly add in the confectioners' sugar.
+• With the mixer on very low speed, slowly add in the 3 ½ cups confectioners' sugar, 1 cup of cocoa powder and 2 teaspoons pure vanilla extract.
+Beat until combined.

 Assemble the Cupcakes